Himaja28/Hello-world-/README.md

 # Hello-world-
-I am a girl who loves to travel and discover new places.
+I am a girl, who loves to travel and discover new places.